Coding-for-Weeks/FableForge/README.md

 - Modify the database structure or add new tables by editing `DatabaseManager.initialize_tables()`.
 - Add new game features by expanding `play_game()` or creating additional menu options.
+- Create new quests by adding functions to `quests.py` and related modules.

 ---